NVIDIA-RTX/NVIGI-Plugins/docs/Plugins.md

 ## Sample App and Source

-A 3D-rendered sample application using In-Game Inferencing may be found in most SDK packs.
-If the pack is in standard layout, this will be in a sibling directory of `sdk` called `sample`.
-There is a `README` in that directory with detailed instructions.
+A 3D-rendered sample application using In-Game Inferencing may be found in most SDK packs; please see [its documentation](Samples3D.md) for more details on how to use it to test NVIDIA In-Game Inference AI Plugins.

 ## Release Notes: